MurielRosario/DatabaseAdminProject/README.md

 # DatabaseAdminProject

-In this project I play the role of a DBA (Database Administrator)
+In this project, I play the role of a DBA (Database Administrator)

 THE SITUATION:
-A new client, Bubs Glover, the owner of Bubs’ Bigtime Baby Booties, has reached out to you for help building his business a database from the ground up.
+A new client, Bubs Glover, the owner of Bubs’ Bigtime Baby Booties, has reached out to you for help building his business database from the ground up.

 THE OBJECTIVE:
 Use Your MySQL Database Administration skills to: